adrianalin89/m2docker/README.md

 - Ensure all required environment variables are set
 - `bin/setup-magento` prompts the fallowing error:`There are no commands defined in the "config" namespace.` you need to run `bin/magento set:up` to see what the issue is.
 After resolving the issue you will have to manually change the base url in the database.
 - `bin/magento set:up` prompts the fallowing error:'Could not validate a connection to Elasticsearch.
 No alive nodes found in your cluster'.
 It may mean the magento version is not compatible with opensearch and you need to change to elasticsearch.
 You can do this by changing the network in the `compose.yaml`  from `open-search-network` to `elastic-search-network` (also go to the env.php file and under elasticsearch change the host to `elastisearch`) and then run `bin/restart` and try again.
+- if using Hyva theme for magento and the Hyva css files are not loaded properly run `rm -rf pub/static/frontend/*` and refresh the page (once or twice)

 ### Caching